openlegend/core-rules/core/SRD.md

 -   **Tier 1:** None

-**Description:** You are able to use the momentum of combat to maneuver around the battlefield with ease. \newline
+**Description:** Whether through brute strength or lightning reflexes, you are able to use the momentum of combat to maneuver around the battlefield with ease. \newline

 **Effect:** Every time you bring an enemy to zero hit points or less with a Might or Agility attack, you can immediately move up to your normal speed as a free action. \newline